DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

 -----------------------------------------------

 To run any DPDK application, a suitable uio module can be loaded into the running kernel.
-In most cases, the standard uio_pci_generic module included in the linux kernel can provide the uio capability.
+In many cases, the standard uio_pci_generic module included in the linux kernel can provide the uio capability.
 This module can be loaded using the command

 .. code-block:: console